rjl-embedded/sensor-lora/docs/src/firmware.md

 The code employs a simple plugin architecture to allow new devices to be added relatively easily.
 It defines a `Sensor` object representing the `Lora` driver object, and one or more `Entity` objects providing `attributes` (using the [language of Home Assistant](https://www.home-assistant.io/docs/configuration/customizing-devices)).
 At setup, the lora and entities are registered and started.
 The runloop drives a timer for the publishing interval.

-If this isn't clear: an 'entity' is something like an SHT31 temperature and humidity sensor.
+If this isn't clear: an 'Entity' is something like an SHT31 temperature and humidity sensor.
 'Temperature' and 'humidity' are attributes of that sensor.
+A 'Sensor' here is the combination of sensors and lora radio comprising the device.

-### protobuf
+### Protocol buffer

 The device employes Google's [Protocol Buffers](https://developers.google.com/protocol-buffers/) for serialising and transmitting data.
 This has the advantage of generating very efficient packets, which reduces power requirements and extends battery life.
 It has the disadvantage of being a pain to implement on microcontrollers.
 I've made it as simple as possible to extend.